dineshsai07/genie-website-java-docker/README.md

-# How to Build the First containerized java web application
+# How to Build the First containerized java web application:

 ## Prerequisite